matthew-chirgwin/kafka-java-vertx-starter/README.md

 If your Kafka is secured you will need to enable the security configuration options in your properties file

+## Build prerequisites

+To build this project you will need:

+- maven `mvn`
+- npm version 6.4.1 or later
+- node 10.15.0 or later

 ## Tool Configuration

 This repo makes use [Netlify](https://www.netlify.com/) and [Dependabot](https://dependabot.com/).